top (23K)

 Carol answers...

-There are a number of "line" stitches that you could use to work over the signatures, Nancy.
+There are several "line" stitches that you could use when working on embroidered letters, Nancy.

-Perhaps the best know would be stem stitch which is often used in redwork embroidery.
+Perhaps the best known would be stem stitch which is often used in redwork embroidery.
+This will give a solid line and you could make it slightly wider by angling the stitches.

-You could also try using chain stitch or split stitch, which resembles a very close chain stitch.
+You could also try using chain stitch or split stitch, which resembles very close chain stitches.

 by Debbie